Technology-Notes/clearcontainers-runtime-wiki/Clear-Containers-Architecture.md

 With namespace containers `start` launches a traditional Linux container process in its own set of namespaces.
-With Clear Containers, the main task of `cc-runtime` is to create and start a container within the pod that was created during the `create` step.
-In practice, this means `cc-runtime` follows these steps:
+With Clear Containers, the main task of `cc-runtime` is to ask the [`agent`](#agent) to create a pod inside the virtual machine and then start all containers within this pod.
+In practice, this means `cc-runtime` will run through the following steps:

 1. `cc-runtime` connects to `cc-proxy` and sends it the `attach` command to let it know which pod we want to use to create and start the new container.